fpsvogel/fpsvogel.com/src/_posts/2022-12-06-rails-service-objects-alternative-to-organize-business-logic.md

 After all, if so many people **feel the need** for service objects, and if OOP is evidently **so hard to get right**, aren't these signs that **something** is missing? ***Maybe*** that missing something is just better OOP, but in that case good OOP is hard to come by and we at least need a more accessible way to do it.

 So I've set out to explore the problem of organizing business logic from more angles than before, using the resources listed below.
-These lists are excerpted from [my "Learning Ruby" road map](https://github.com/fpsvogel/learn-ruby) which I often update, so you may want to find these lists there if this post is old at the time of your reading it.
-The sections corresponding to the lists below are, at the time of writing, ["Rails architecture"](https://github.com/fpsvogel/learn-ruby#advanced-rails) and ["Rails codebases"](https://github.com/fpsvogel/learn-ruby#rails-codebases-to-study).
+Some of these resources are taken from [my "Learn Ruby" road map](https://github.com/fpsvogel/learn-ruby), in particular the sections ["Rails architecture"](https://github.com/fpsvogel/learn-ruby#advanced-rails) and ["Rails codebases to study"](https://github.com/fpsvogel/learn-ruby#rails-codebases-to-study)

 ### Books and gems

-Here are some resources that I hope will shed light on the question of organizing business logic better, both in terms of solutions ***and*** in terms of **when (under what conditions) these alternative approaches are beneficial** as opposed to simple OOP with Rails defaults.
+Here are some resources that I hope will shed light on the question of organizing business logic better, both in terms of solutions ***and*** in terms of **when (under what conditions) these alternative approaches are beneficial** as opposed to plain OOP + Rails MVC.
 This list is not exhaustive; in particular I've omitted gems that are just a service object implementation.
 Some of these resources are closely related to service objects, but that's intentional–I'm compensating for my bias against them.

 - **Books on Rails architecture:**
   - [*Volmer's Rails Guide*](https://volmerius.com/rails/)